filamentgroup/servers-workers/README.md

 # Servers Workers

 Example files for service worker driven AB tests that are designed to run on the server.
+Code is Open Source and free to use (MIT)

 - Simple Example: https://cloudflareworkers.com/#a54c7d6e665ba479c5f7b358ac61edfd:https://master-origin-servers-workers.fgview.com/simple.html